 “I still have a few more questions, Gadi.
 What in the heck is the Outside??”
 I asked.

 Gadi replied in much more confidence than before, “The ground beneath our feet is fraudulent.
 This is the ground of the inside.
 The dirt, the plants, you and I, we are on the inside.
+This world is inside the box.
 But there is a realm of something more.
-This world is inside the box.
 There is a vast Outside that exists beyond the box.
 In the space beyond, we will be free.
-That is why it is so important.”
+That is why it must come to be.”

 The clarity I desired wasn’t there but considering this guy’s brain was fried, it was no surprise.
 I couldn’t expect anything else.
 I replied, “Right!
 So, what is the next course of action, captain Gadi?!”